Circular orders: topology and continuous actions: Functions of bounded variation on ordered sets

 Using Nachbin's Lemma \ref{l:Nachbin} we give now in Theorem \ref{corOfGenHelly1} a further generalization replacing $[c,d]$ in Theorem \ref{t:GenH} by partially ordered compact metrizable spaces.
 This gives a partial generalization of \cite[Theorem 7]{FP}.
 Some restriction (e.g., metrizability) on a compact ordered space $Y$ is really essential as it follows from \cite[Theorem 9]{FP}.

 \begin{thm} Let $(X, \leq)$ be a linearly ordered set and $(Y, \leq)$ be a compact metrizable partially ordered space.
-Then the compact space $M_+(X,Y)$ of all order preserving maps is sequentially compact. \end{thm} \begin{proof} First of all note that $M_+(X,Y)$ is compact being a closed subset of $Y^X$.
+Then the compact space $M_+(X,Y)$ of all LOP maps is sequentially compact. \end{thm} \begin{proof} First of all note that $M_+(X,Y)$ is compact being a closed subset of $Y^X$.
 Here we have to use the assumption that the given order on $Y$ is closed (Definition \ref{d:ord}). $M_+(X,[0,1])$ is sequentially compact by Theorem \ref{t:GenH}.
 Therefore, its countable power $M_+(X,[0,1])^{\N}$ is also sequentially compact.
 Now observe that $M_+(X,Y)$ is topologically embedded as a closed subset into $M_+(X,[0,1])^{\N}$.
 Indeed, by Nachbin's Lemma \ref{l:Nachbin} continuous increasing maps $Y \to [0,1]$ separate the points.
 Since $Y$ is a compact metrizable space one may choose a countable family $h_n$ of increasing continuous maps which separate the points of $Y$.
-For every $f \in M_+(X,Y)$ define the function This assignment defines a natural topological embedding of compact Hausdorff spaces (hence, this embedding is closed)
+For every $f \in M_+(X,Y)$ define the function